tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

       - `ctx` is a new `CanvasRenderingContext2D` object- this object has properties and methods that are listed here: https://www.w3.org/TR/2dcontext/#conformance-requirements

   - **How to draw a rectangle**:
-      - A) Optionally, `ctx.save()` (i.e. save or "push") the current value of all of the drawing state attributes so that you can easily restore them to their original values later
+      - A) Optionally, `ctx.save()` (i.e. save or "push") the current value of all of the drawing state attributes so that you can easily restore them to their original values later.
+This also saves the CTM (current transformation matrix), which we will discuss soon

       - B) Set drawing state attributes (properties) that you wish to have values other than the defaults - for example `ctx.lineWidth`, `ctx.strokeStyle`, `ctx.fillStyle`, `ctx.globalAlpha` - a full list of state properties is here: https://www.w3.org/TR/2dcontext/#the-canvas-state